bootspring/chrono/README.md

     gem install chrono

 The server and client are all included in the gem.
-The server uses Sinatra + MongoDB + Redis.
+The server uses Sinatra + MongoDB.

 On OSX, you can use Homebrew to install the required daemons:

     brew install mongodb
-    brew install redis

 	mongod run --config /usr/local/Cellar/mongodb/1.6.5-x86_64/mongod.conf
-	redis-server /usr/local/etc/redis.conf

 I use shotgun as my Rack server, to reload the code between requests for development purposes: